 Aside from beach side running and breathtaking water views -- trust me when I say the reward that is the scene atop Wayne Hill never, ever gets old no matter how many times you run up that steep incline -- I’m a trail lover at heart who relishes tree-lined dirt paths and wood-planked bridges.
-Getting lost in thought on hours-long runs on the Vasa is my way of re-centering when life gets busy.
+Getting lost in thought on hours-long runs is my way of re-centering when life gets busy.
 Earlier this summer, as it began to rain hard on a morning I planned to run my neighborhood trails, I couldn’t lace up my shoes fast enough.
 Crazy as it may sound to some, running in the rain in the woods, with all that lushness around me, makes me feel alive.

 Eight years of running, in beautiful spots across Michigan and throughout the U.S., have taught me this: traveling by foot is the very best way to truly see and know a community.
 I’ve been surprised to realize just how well I now know my own hometown of Traverse City.
 Though I grew up here, it’s only as a runner that I’ve become intimate with street names, even the most out-of-the-way ones, both on the east and west sides of town.
 I know exact distances between neighborhoods and businesses and landmarks, thanks to the many miles logged throughout the past several years.
 (Go ahead, ask me just how many miles is between the Boardman Lake trail and the Village at Grand Traverse Commons, or from the Open Space to the start of the Bayshore Marathon route.
 I could tell you about the short-cuts to and from these places, too.)
 It’s a runner thing.
 Run long enough in a particular area and it’s just how your brain works.
 Half-mile from here to there.
 Seven miles flat from this place to that spot.